You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 Medication is often the first therapy that doctors use to manage chronic pain.
 Each patient will have a unique response to any medication, so your doctor may need to try a variety of drugs and dosages to find the most effective combination.
 Your treatment will depend on the type and severity of your pain, along with how well your pain responds to that treatment.
 Nonopioid oral medications include mild pain relievers such as acetaminophen and non-steroidal anti-inflammatory drugs like ibuprofen.

-If nonopioid medications are not effective in controlling your pain, the next step is opioids, such as morphine or an analgesic patch.
+If nonopioid medications are not effective in controlling your pain, the next step is opioids.
 Opioids are similar to natural substances (endorphins) produced by the body to control pain.

 External drug pumps deliver opioid medication through a tube inserted into a vein (intravenous) or into the epidural space of the spine.
 External systems often can effectively relieve pain.